-Order Driven Execution for FX spot, FX Forwards and CFDs will launch for Saxo’s retail customers on 15 November, 2016 in SaxoTraderGO and on 17 November, 2016 in SaxoTrader.
+Order Driven Execution will launch for Saxo’s retail customers on 15 November, 2016 in SaxoTraderGO and on 17 November, 2016 in SaxoTrader.
+The demo environment will display such changes on 2 November.
 For your branded platforms, the implementation is in the week of 21 November.
 The corresponding branded demo environments will be updated on 14 November.

 Notable changes include: